 Over his 25-year career as a children’s rights attorney, Howard has built a team of the most dedicated child advocates.
 Talenfeld Law partner, Stacie Schmerling, is a veteran child abuse case worker and investigator who has 15 years of experience working in the child welfare systems in New Jersey and Florida, and has worked alongside Talenfeld since 2008.

-Our team of five attorneys has secured millions of dollars in verdicts and settlements for abused, disabled and injured children.
+Our team of four attorneys has secured millions of dollars in verdicts and settlements for abused, disabled and injured children.
 Our lawsuits, settlements and case rulings have not only delivered damage awards to children injured or harmed under the state’s care, but the team’s novel approaches have also led to successes that have helped change case law.

 A 1998 class action lawsuit, Ward v.
 Kearney, brought by Talenfeld with the Youth Law Center against the Department of Children and Family Services (“DCF”), resulted in a consent decree that established institutional reforms in the Broward County, Florida foster care system and almost tripled the state’s budget for Broward County’s child welfare system.